marcolertora/bareos-tasks-plugins/edgeswitch/README.md

-# Bareos FileDaemon EdgeSwitch Plugin
+# BareOS FileDaemon EdgeSwitch Plugin
 This plugin makes backup of Ubiquity Edge Switch.
-It can be used to save device backup.
-To restore select the needed file, found in */@EDGESWITCH* in the catalog.
+It can be used to back up device configuration To restore select the needed file, found in */@EDGESWITCH* in the catalog.

 ## Prerequisites